alanwww1/kodi-langdload/README.md

 **1.Simple mode**

-  Usage: xbmc-langdload PROJECTID/ADDONID LOCALDIR
+  **xbmc-langdload PROJECTID/ADDONID LOCALDIR**

-  PROJECTID: The id of the project defined on the xbmc repo. eg. xbmc-main-frodo
+  * **PROJECTID:** The id of the project defined on the xbmc repo. eg. xbmc-main-frodo
-  ADDONID: The id of the addon which is defined in the "id" tag in the addon.xml file
+  * **ADDONID:** The id of the addon which is defined in the "id" tag in the addon.xml file
-  LOCALDIR: The local directory to copy the files to.
+  * **LOCALDIR:** The local directory to copy the files to.
 This is where the addon.xml file gets.

-  Example: xbmc-langdload xbmc-addons/plugin.video.coolplugin /home/myname/somedir/
+  * Example: xbmc-langdload xbmc-addons/plugin.video.coolplugin /home/myname/somedir/

 **2.Batch mode with xml file usage**